alice-lorenzi/Group-project/sparql.md

 ### 📋 Discussion of results and further research:

 Through this query we were able to **confirm the presence of entities related to our topic in ArCo**.
 More specifically, we found out that all the entities are the IRIs of the medallions.
-We decided to analyse one of the results of our query and we found the section "inverse relation"; among the properties we clicked on [**is a-loc:isTimeIndexedTypedLocationOf of**](https://w3id.org/arco/ontology/location/hasTimeIndexedTypedLocation).
+We decided to analyse one of the results of our query and we found the section "inverse relations"; among the properties we clicked on [**is a-loc:isTimeIndexedTypedLocationOf of**](https://w3id.org/arco/ontology/location/hasTimeIndexedTypedLocation).

 ![Query 1 inverse relations](assets/images/query1-inverse-relations.png)